Double Cross

 History

 The founders of Double Cross, Malcolm Lloyd and John Gellner, spent four years researching and touring Eastern Europe stopping at every distillery along the way.
 Their journey ended in the Slovakian town of Stará Ľubovňa in the Tatra Mountains.
-The owners of the brand say that the inspiration for the bottle Owners of the brand state that the inspiration for the Double Cross name came from the double cross symbol found in the Slovak flag and coat of arms and that the rectangular bottle is decorated with script which is lines of Slovak poetry
+The owners of the brand say that the inspiration for the bottle Owners of the brand state that the inspiration for the Double Cross name came from the double cross symbol found in the Slovak flag and coat of arms and that the rectangular bottle is decorated with script which is lines of Slovak poetry.

 The logo is based off of the Slovakian coat of arms that they have on their flag but as you can see, by comparison, they are not identical.
 The picture on the left shows a view of the bottle and a logo that appears to have a gradient but the actual logo does not have any shift in color.
 The logo is slightly raised, giving the bottle some tactile dimension, and it meets all of my requirements.
 The sticker shown in detail on the right is a beautiful mix of complex graphic elements that appears to have an overall clean design.